Network Protocol Virtualization

 Network Protocol Virtualization or Network Protocol Stack Virtualization is a concept of providing network connections as a service, without concerning application developer to decide the exact communication stack composition.

 Concept

 Network Protocol Virtualization (NPV) was firstly proposed by Heuschkel et al. in 2015 as a rough sketch as part of a transition concept for network protocol stacks.
 The concept evolved and was published in a deployable state in 2018.

 The key idea is to decouple applications from their communication stacks.
 Today the socket API requires application developer to compose the communication stack by hand by choosing between IPv4/IPv6 and UDP/TCP.
 NPV proposes the network protocol stack should be tailored to the observed network environment (e.g. link layer technology, or current network performance).
-Thus, the network stack should not be composed at development time, but at runtime and needs the possibility to be adapted if needed.
+Thus, the network stack should not be composed at development time, but at runtime and it needs the possibility to be adapted if needed.